How can I get a copy of my application?

 If you have a medical need, please file for accommodations as soon as possible using the application for non- standard testing in Synergy.
 Non-medicated eye drops in a clear bottle with the label removed may be left on your table; otherwise you must file an application for accommodation using the application in Synergy.

-A sack lunch can be brought to the site but must be left in the designated area during testing; it may not remain at your exam table.
-You must leave the exam room during lunch.
+A sack lunch can be brought to the site but must be left in the designated bag drop area during testing; it may not remain at your exam table.
+You must leave the exam room (and in some locations, the building) during lunch.
 You are permitted to have unwrapped hard candy or hard mints at your table (See below FAQ).
 If you have a medical need for additional food at your exam table, you need to file for accommodations using the application for non-standard testing in Synergy.

-Can I bring mint, cough drops, chew gum, or have any type of candy during the exam?
+Can I bring mint, cough drops, chewing gum, or have any type of candy during the exam?

-Hard mints, cough drops or hard candy are permitted, if unpackaged/unwrapped and placed on the exam table prior to the start of the exam.
-Gum, soft candies or chocolates are not permitted.
+Hard mints, cough drops, or hard candy are permitted, if unpackaged/unwrapped and placed on the exam table prior to the start of the exam.
+Gum, soft candies, or chocolates are not permitted.
+Anyone chewing on hard candy during the exam will be asked to refrain from doing so as it disturbs other people testing in the area.
+If the conduct persists, the person will be dismissed from the exam.

 Can I bring a water bottle, juice, carbonated drink, or a 5 hour energy drink?